Feature Responsiveness Scores: Model-Agnostic Explanations for Recourse: Measuring Feature Responsiveness

-According to \cref{Rem::Recourse}, $\rscore{\xp}{j} = 0$ for all $j \in \intrange{d}$ in two scenarios.
-We can triage these cases to mitigate harm.
-For fixed predictions (case \ref{SG::RedLightFixed}), we can withhold explanations and notify developers or regulators.
-For predictions requiring joint interventions (case \ref{SG::RedLightJoint}), we can include a warning against assuming feature independence.
+According to \cref{Rem::Recourse}, there are two scenarios where $\rscore{\xp}{j} = 0$ for all $j \in \intrange{d}$.
+We can employ different strategies to mitigate harm in each case.
+In Case \ref{SG::RedLightFixed}, where individuals receive fixed predictions, we can withhold explanations and notify developers or regulators.
+In Case \ref{SG::RedLightJoint}, where individuals can only overturn their prediction by intervening on multiple features at the same time, we can include a warning against assuming feature independence.

+The responsiveness score $\rscore{\xp}{j}$ depends on the actionability constraints that characterize $\Ajset{\xp}{j}$---i.e., responsiveness scores can change under a different set of constraints.
+Hence, if constraints are misspecified (e.g., ignoring monotonicity constraints), the scores can lead to misleading conclusions.
+In tasks where downstream effects are deterministic, we can mitigate this effect by encoding \emph{indisputable constraints} based on feature encodings or physical limits.
+Then, the corresponding $\rscore{\xp}{j}$ represents an upper bound on the true responsiveness of feature $j$---i.e., decision subjects flagged with a fixed prediction will also have a fixed prediction under more stringent constraints.

-\subsection{Computing Scores with Reachable Sets}
+\section{Computing Scores with Reachable Sets}